Day 10 of BiG’s 30 Day Bucket List Investing Challenge

 Chris Brogan The Strange Nature of Lists

-In Part 1 of this series Day 9 we saw that both quantitative and qualitative data and statistics are important in choosing an adviser or product.
-But many of these types of rating and review sites focus quantitative data, often ignoring consumer or client satisfaction factors.
+In Part 1 of this series Day 9 we saw that both quantitative (numbers, stats) and qualitative (words and meaning) data are important as you choose an adviser or product.
+But many of these types of rating and review sites focus only on quantitative data, often ignoring consumer or client satisfaction factors.

 If you’re looking for a trusting relationship with your ‘financial doctor’, subjective factors are important’ (says Mark Bouris).

 TIP: Check out people or companies providing personal advice on investments, superannuation and life insurance on ASIC’s Financial Advisers Register .
 “Where they’ve worked, their qualifications, training, memberships of professional bodies and products they can advise on.”